ustaalon/LethalCompany.ExtraDays/README.md

 Please let me know of any bugs or issues happening to you regarding using my mod, by sending me an email: bowbeforeanubis@gmail.com or open an issue in the GitHub repo

 # Release Notes
+## 2.0.0
+- Refactoring all code base and adjusting dependecies

 ## 1.0.2
 - Fixing [issue #2](https://github.com/ustaalon/LethalCompany.ExtraDays/issues/2) when you could buy an extra day but you got the wrong terminal response message
 - Fixing [issue #3](https://github.com/ustaalon/LethalCompany.ExtraDays/issues/3) when you could still see your extra day after finishing cycle (going to company) or after death